|

 long time.
 Oops!
 So much for this author's originality...)

-The figure also appears in Australia, and almost
+The figure also appears in Australia, Asia,

 For a